TobiasvanderMeer/capstone-group-6/README.md

 train.py will load the model and training setting from the folder in models with the name model_id.
 The settings that were used to train the models are stored in the model.py file as a variable.
 The results of the training will also be stored in this folder.
-Be careful with training models, because even if you dont let the training finish it will still overwrite the previously trained models.
+Be careful with training models, because even if you dont let the training finish it can still overwrite the previously trained models.

 ### Run inference on trained models
 inference contains a class that can be used te very easily do this.